Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 All notebooks will be fully self contained, meaning that all you need for processing and analyzing datasets is a Snowflake account.
 If you do not have a Snowflake account, you can sign up for a [free trial](https://signup.snowflake.com/).
 It doesn't even require a credit card.

 Versions used in this notebook are up-to-date as of August 2021.
-Please update them as necessary in the Snowtire setup step.

 - [Part 1](notebook/part1/part1.ipynb)